getumbrel/umbrel-apps/README.md

 After the VM has booted, we can verify if the Umbrel dashboard is accessible at http://umbrel-dev.local in our browser to make sure everything is running fine.

 3\.
-We need to use your forked remote app repo:
+We need to use our forked remote app repo:

 ```sh
 cd getumbrel/umbrel